 The current manual:

 The goal is not to replace the major books about LaTeX; that would not be realistic.
 What is feasible, I hope, is to summarize the features (commands, environments, options, etc.) of core LaTeX2e.
-This information is reasonably available from the free LaTeX sources and documentation, but is not so easy to access from there.
+This information is reasonably available from the free LaTeX sources and documentation, but is not especially easy to access from there.

-It gets a message for each commit to the Subversion repository (and no
+The other mailing list is email@example.com (subscribe, archive).
+It gets a message for each commit to the Subversion repository (and no other traffic).

 Thanks to gna.org for hosting this latexrefman project.